codists/English-In-CS-Books/e.md

 For HDDs, meeting this responsibility entails minimizing access time and maximizing data transfer bandwidth(《Operating System Concepts》第 457 页)。

+# escalate

+- escalate: e-(为了发音方便) + scala("ladder")

+vi/vt.
+Escalate originally means "to climb using a ladder", overtime, it evolves to mean "to increase".

+- escalator

+c. a moving staircase consisting of an endlessly circulating belt of steps driven by a motor, conveying people between the floors of a public building(自动扶梯)。

+- 示例

+If the program is executed in another domain, it can escalate privileges(《Operating System Concepts》第 625 页)。

 # exclusive

 - exclusive:ex-("out, away") + claudere("to close, to shout out")